 Table of Contents_

 Looking for the best cheap vlogging camera that matches your budget?
 On a tight budget and seeking stardom.
 Don’t worry, we’ve got you (and your wallet) covered.
 We can help you find the right affordable cam for your budget and needs: check out our rankings of the most affordable vlogging cameras, ranging from under $100 to around $500 depending on your price tolerance.
 If you’re looking for a mirrorless type camera, For higher end options, check out our Top 8 Vlogging Camera List.
-Using this review, you’ll be able to find the best vlogging cameras too.
+Using our handy guide, you’ll find some of the best vlogging cameras, too.

 While there are many great cheap cameras and vlogging reviews for YouTube, if you really want to save money we suggest the Logitech C922x Pro webcam, which you can get for under $100 for all your streaming needs.
 It’s an excellent cam for beginners as it’s easy to use, setup, offers excellent video quality and has over 9,000 4.5 star reviews on Amazon.

 Award: Best Youtube Cam Under $100

 WHY WE LIKE IT: There are many types of vlogging where you stand or sit in front of your computer – gaming and how-to tutorials both benefit from desktop work.
 In this case, an affordable webcam upgrade may be all you need, and this Logitech model hits the spot.

 The cam provides automated background replacement and low light recording to help you look your best, and those stereo speakers can also record your voice more clearly than traditional desktop mics can.
 You won’t need a microphone input with 2 built-in mics in this speaker.